spromicky/UICollectionViewAnimatedTransition/README.md

 So I make this behaviour by implementing usual `UIViewControllerAnimatedTransitioning` object and different start `UICollectionViewFlowLayout` for `DetailViewController`.
 On the first call of `layoutAttributesForElementsInRect` we just return `attributes`, that make our `detail` cells same as components of `master` cell content.
 And in some point in `animateTransition(transitionContext: _)` make this layout `invalidate` or replace with another.

+## ToDo

+- Look up for rewrite behaviour from invalidation to two different layouts.
+And just do animate change between layouts.

 ## Requirements

 - Swift 2.2